 Pick up some Local Cheese

 Wine and cheese go hand and hand so if you are buying wine, why not get some local cheese as well?
 There are a few cheese shops in the area that I recommend you stop by.
-Black River cheese is a popular one as is Fifth Town Artisan Cheese which offers tiny tastings for $3.
+Black River cheese is a popular one as is Fifth Town Artisan Cheese which offers tiny tastings for just a few dollars.
 Further out, towards Ottawa, you can also find Maple Dale factory which not only has delicious cheese but also fresh garlic cheese breadsticks which I’m still craving.
 As I mentioned above, we stayed at Huff Estates which is kind of in the middle of nowhere.
 So we ended up buying a bunch of local cheeses and crackers (and breadsticks!) on the way down and made DIY charcuterie board for our first night at the hotel.

 Take a Scenic Drive